 Legacy data center layouts can often be sprawling landscapes dictated by the inefficiencies of air cooling.
 Since airflow is no longer a factor with immersion cooling, physical access to the racks is the primary consideration when it comes to layout.

-GRC ICEraQ systems are arranged back-to-back, making the space-wasting hot-cold aisle schemes of air cooling a thing of the past.
+GRC ICEraQ systems are arranged end-to-end, making the space-wasting hot/cold aisle schemes of air cooling a thing of the past.

 Immersion cooling also greatly simplifies capacity planning.
 There’s no need to purchase all of the cooling at once.
 Just plan the room for the future and fill out from one side.

 Given rapid advancements in and increased reliance on IT, the capacity planning, budgeting, and financing associated with legacy air-cooling are normally fraught with complexities.
 Because it offers tremendous flexibility and scalability, plus lower CapEx, immersion cooling eases many of these complications.